zadarastorage/helm-charts/charts/onyx/docs/prerequisites.md

 ### GPU Node notes

+The operator detects the presence of a GPU on a given node, and only attempts driver installation in that case.
+So no need to block the driver on non-GPU nodes.

 The driver container images can be found at https://catalog.ngc.nvidia.com/orgs/nvidia/containers/driver/tags to determine compatible operating systems.

 Automated driver installation can be prevented on a per-node basis by labeling the GPU node with the following: